apache/incubator-retired-s4/website/content/doc/0.6.0/overview.md

 	* by default, the size of the cluster is fixed
 	* the size of an S4 cluster corresponds to the number of logical **partitions** (sometimes referred to as **tasks**)

-> an ongoing integration with [Apache Helix](http://helix.apache.org) will these limitations and allows a variable number of nodes and a rebalancing of partitions
+> an ongoing integration with [Apache Helix](http://helix.apache.org) will remove these limitations and allow a variable number of nodes and rebalancing the partitions

 **Applications**